-Passengers show ‘assumptive’ positive coronavirus test results aboard first cruise in Caribbean
+Passengers on first cruise in Caribbean test positive for coronavirus

-The first cruise in the Caribbean since March has halted its journey after passengers tested for covid-19 “returned assumptive positive results” on Wednesday, yachting company SeaDream said in a news release.
+The first cruise in the Caribbean since March has halted its journey after passengers tested for the coronavirus “returned assumptive positive results” on Wednesday, yachting company SeaDream said in a news release.

-The cruising yacht, the SeaDream I, returned to port in Barbados on Wednesday after administering rapid tests on all passengers as part of its routine testing protocol, which requires testing before and during the journey.
+The cruising ship, the SeaDream I, returned to port in Barbados on Wednesday after administering rapid tests on all passengers as part of its routine testing protocol, which requires testing before and during the journey.

+The reported outbreak is a major setback for the cruise industry, which has been touting testing as a path to the return to sea.

-“Immediately after performing the preliminary rapid Covid test onboard and receiving the assumptive positive results, SeaDream advised local health authorities and set in motion its Covid response protocols to protect guests and crew,” SeaDream said in a statement.
+“Immediately after performing the preliminary rapid Covid test onboard and receiving the assumptive positive results, SeaDream advised local health authorities and set in motion its Covid response protocols to protect guests and crew,” SeaDream said in its statement.
 “The ship’s medical staff has tested all crew members and all tests have come back negative.
 SeaDream is currently re-testing all guests.”

-The Barbados Ministry of Health told The Washington Post in an email that “The Prime Minister and/or the Minister of Health and Wellness will be making an official statement on this matter.”
+SeaDream has not responded to requests for comment on how many confirmed cases there are; 53 passengers and 66 crew are onboard, according to the Points Guy’s Gene Sloan, who is on the ship.

-Travel writers and influencers on board the ship to cover the SeaDream I’s return to the Caribbean were tweeting on Wednesday about one positive case and said that they were isolating in their cabins.
-Gene Sloan of The Points Guy tweeted that the ship had not been requiring masks of crew and passengers.
+Travel writers and influencers onboard to cover the SeaDream I’s return to the Caribbean were tweeting Wednesday about one positive case and said they were quarantining in their cabins.
+Sloan tweeted that the ship had not been requiring masks of crew and passengers.

+“All guests and non-essential crew members are in quarantine in their staterooms in an abundance of caution,” SeaDream said in its statement.
+“SeaDream is awaiting authorization from the Barbados government to disembark guests safely.”

+The ship had been sailing since Saturday and called to port at private beaches in St. Vincent and the Grenadines since then.

 Read more: